Skrill Wallet

 General information

-For the Skrill Wallet method the testing of purchases by using Payment Page and Gate, as well as refunds, payouts and OneClick (1-Tap) payments by using Gate is available..
+For the Skrill Wallet method, it is possible to test purchases by using Payment Page and Gate, as well as refunds, payouts and OneClick (1-Tap) by using Gate.
+To enable and disable testing, as well getting assistance with setting up a test project, refer to ecommpay technical support.

-When performing a test payment, take into account that you must specify the identifier of the test project in the requests.
-The interfaces of the payment form emulators of Payment Page and Skrill Wallet may differ from the production environment.
+When testing payments and operations keep in mind that the test project identifier must be indicated in requests and the interfaces of the emulator of Payment Page and Skrill Wallet payment forms can differ from the production environment.

 Test payments statuses

-When testing one-time purchases, the final payment status is determined by the amount specified in the request:
+The final status of test payments and operations is determined by the amount specified in the request.

 • decline status with 40000 or 40400 amount